 What you will study:

 * WARNING!
-Wage Sensitivity and Awareness Training ahead, ENROLL TODAY…!
+Extreme Sensitivity and Awareness Training ahead, ENROLL TODAY…!

 We positively encourage you to enroll in this course.
 Your friends, family, co-workers, and community are all impacted by the subject matter.
 This class gives you a platform to study the issues, and respond to current events with the virtual goal of dynamically creating problem-solving solutions.